Third Degree (Johnny Winter album)

 Third Degree is a 1986 album by Johnny Winter and the final one of the trilogy he made for Alligator Records.
+Following disagreements with Alligator's boss Bruce Iglauer during the production of Winter's previous album, Serious Business, the album was produced by Dick Shurman with Iglauer taking on an Executive Producer role.

-For the occasion Winter temporarily reunited with Tommy Shannon and Uncle Red Turner, who were the rhythm section on his first three albums, for three of the tracks.
+Next to Winter's previous album, Third Degree presents more variety.
+Winter chose not to provide original material, focusing instead on blues standards.
+For three of the tracks, Winter reunited with bassist Tommy Shannon and drummer Uncle Red Turner, who were Winter's backing band on his first three albums in the late 1960s/early 1970s.
 Another notable guest on the record is Doctor John, who performed on "Love, Life and Money" and "Tin Pan Alley".
-Winter also included a couple of solo acoustic numbers, "Evil on My Mind" and "Bad Girl Blues", practicing for months with a National Steel Guitar.
+(Dr. John and Winter had previously performed together on the occasion of an episode of "In Session TV" in 1983) Winter also included two solo acoustic numbers, "Evil on My Mind" and "Bad Girl Blues", practicing for months with a National Steel Guitar.